ADITYABHURAN/Ai-Hunger-Game/ai_hunger_games/README.md

-# AI Hunger Games - Multi-Agent Evolution & Voting Simulator
+# 🎮 AI Hunger Games

+**A competitive multi-agent simulation where AI personalities battle for survival through voting and evolution.**

-A Python-based simulation where 8 AI agents compete across multiple rounds by generating answers, voting on answers, and evolving over time using a genetic-algorithm-inspired system.
+Watch 8 unique AI agents compete by generating answers, voting on each other, and evolving through generations using genetic algorithms!

+---

+## 🌟 What Does It Do?

+Imagine a competition where AI agents with different personalities (Philosopher, Scientist, Artist, etc.) answer questions, vote on who gave the best answer, and the weakest agent gets eliminated.
+But here's the twist: **eliminated agents don't just disappear** - they evolve into new agents with inherited traits and mutations!

-## Features
+## ✨ Key Features

-- **Multi-Agent System**: 8 AI agents with distinct personalities
+- 🤖 **8 Unique AI Personalities** - From logical Scientists to creative Artists
-- **LLM Integration**: Powered by Ollama for answer generation and voting
+- 🧠 **LLM-Powered Thinking** - Uses Ollama (local AI) for answer generation
-- **Voting System**: Single-choice and ranked-choice voting mechanisms
-- **Evolution & Mutation**: Genetic algorithm-inspired agent evolution
+- 🗳️ **Democratic Voting** - Agents vote on the best answers
+- 🧬 **Genetic Evolution** - Eliminated agents spawn evolved offspring
-- **Comprehensive Logging**: JSON and CSV exports for analysis
+- 📊 **Complete Data Export** - JSON & CSV logs for analysis
-- **Optional Web Interface**: FastAPI backend with HTML/JS dashboard
+- 💻 **Interactive Mode** - Input your own questions each round!

 ## Project Structure